nirtusbro/test/source/definition/model/ActionEnum.rst

 .. java:type:: public enum ActionEnum

-   Created by hades-incarnate on 10/28/2015. definise vrstu akcije koju game engine treba da izvrsi
+   Defines the type of action the game engine should execute

 Enum Constants
 --------------